kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 ## Acknowledgements

-I acknowledge the valuable contributions from several readers of my blog who wish to remain anonymous.
-Their insights, coming from the viewpoints of students, helped to clarify what was still unclear.
+I acknowledge the valuable contributions from several readers of my blog who shall remain anonymous.
+Their insights, carrying the fresh viewpoints of students, helped to clarify much that was still unclear.

 ## Feedback